-We were founded in 1854 as a mission of the city’s first Episcopal parish, Trinity.
-There was no church beyond the city center, and the small structure of the first Christ Church was erected on the edge of town, adjacent to the almshouse and the town farm, an area then called Poverty Square.
-The much needed church was created by the zeal and generosity of the three Edwards sisters, parishioners of Trinity who were strong adherents of the Oxford Movement.
-The early mission enabled New Haven Episcopalians to receive Holy Communion more than once a month and to attend Morning and Evening Prayer services during the week.
-By 1856, attendance at Christ Church had grown to ninety-three families with over one hundred and fifty Sunday School children.
-The Rev'd Joseph Brewster was called as our first rector, and a Relief Society was established to enable congregants to aid the poor.
+Christ Church Parish was founded in 1854 as a mission of the city’s first Episcopal parish, Trinity Church.
+The parish was created through the generosity of the three Edwards sisters, parishioners of Trinity who were strong adherents of the Oxford Movement.
+The early mission enabled New Haven Episcopalians to receive Holy Communion more than once a month (uncommon in the Episcopal Church at the time) and to attend Morning and Evening Prayer during the week, and by 1856 attendance at Christ Church grew to ninety-three families, with over one hundred and fifty Sunday School children.

 In 1910, Fr Frederick Burgess established deaconesses in habit (eventually three in number) to be resident at Christ Church.
 These deaconesses served the sacristy of the church, the children of the church school, and the poor and orphaned of New Haven until the early seventies.
 They lived in St Hilda’s House and moved among the life of the parish and the City of New Haven.

 St Hilda’s House continues today in the form of an intentional community of young adults who choose to spend a year serving the community of New Haven.
 They seek to continue the mission of the deaconesses in their ministries, although they do not wear habits!

 The Community Soup Kitchen